tosin2013/llamacloud-mcp/docs/adrs/0002-mcp-client-implementation.md

 ## Context

-The project needs a way to consume MCP services and integrate them with LLM-powered agents.
+The project needs a way to consume Model Context Protocol (MCP) services and integrate them with LLM-powered agents.
 Requirements include:
 - Ability to connect to MCP servers
 - Integration with LlamaIndex's agent framework
 - Support for asynchronous operations